Music

 Jack White says ‘Another Way To Die’ is “one of the most divisive things” he’s ever done.

-The former White Stripes star wrote and produced the James Bond theme song – which also features Alicia Keys – for 2008’s ‘Quantum of Solace’, and he admitted people still either love or hate the track.
+The former White Stripes star wrote and produced the Bond theme song – which also features Alicia Keys – for 2008’s ‘Quantum of Solace’, and he admitted people still either love or hate the track.

 Appearing on the ‘Conan O’Brien Needs A Friend’ podcast, he said: “It’s one of the most divisive things I’ve been a part of.